grow/grow/content/style/css.md

 ## Naming conventions

-- Use lowercase, hyphen-delimited names for files, variables, functions, and mixins.
+- Use URL-style casing (lowercase, hyphen-delimited) for files, variables, functions, animations, mixins, etc.
+- Avoid using underscores or camel case to separate words.
 - Avoid prefixing with your project name, unless your website is specifically required to embed within a dirty CSS space.

 ## Use BEM